High blood pressure

 “Dana, your heart rate is too low.”

-“Dana, your Cardio CRP (c-reactive protein) is far above the normal range.
-You are at high risk for a heart attack.”
+“Dana, your Cardio CRP (c-reactive protein) is far above the normal range.”

 In a study published in the Archives of Internal Medicine in 2008 entitled Thyrotropin Levels and Risk of Fatal Coronary Heart Disease, a Norwegian population-based cohort study known as The HUNT Study included 25, 313 participants (17, 311 women and 8,002 men) over an 8 year period.
 This study is particularly interesting because it looked at the effects of thyroid levels within the “normal” reference range.
 In this study, they defined the “normal” reference range as a TSH (thyroid stimulating hormone) of 0.50 to 3.5 mIU/L. Researchers concluded:1